turingschool-examples/presidents-assholes-api/README.md

 ##### Iteration 3:

 Add a party filter dropdown that determines which presidents to display based on political party.
-The current party should be stored in the redux store.
+The current party should be stored in the redux store (ex.
+No Party, Federalist, Democratic-Republican, Whig, Democratic, Republican).

 Test that filter functionality.